Merkel’s confidante puts pressure: the big CDU wants to take in migrants from Lesbos – as a Christian duty?

 Updated:

-Germany has been arguing for months about accepting refugees from Lesbos.
+Germany has been arguing about accepting refugees from Lesbos for months.
 Now a confidante of Chancellor Merkel is putting pressure – explicitly on Horst Seehofer.

-Berlin – Germany must take in more refugees from the Greek island of Lesbos – at least that’s what ex-Union faction leader Volker Kauder and SPD politician Hilde Mattheis demand.
+Berlin – Germany must take in more refugees from the Greek island of Lesbos – at least that’s what ex-Union parliamentary group leader Volker Kauder and SPD politician Hilde Mattheis demand.
 The two members of the Bundestag accuse the EU of major omissions: “The conditions in the Greek refugee facilities are incompatible with the Christian image of man.
-It has to be like a slap in the face when the courts find that people cannot be sent back there because the situation is unbearable, “says Kauder in the Swabian newspaper quoted.
+It has to be like a slap in the face for us when the courts find that people cannot be sent back because the situation is unbearable, “says Kauder in the Swabian newspaper quoted.

 Migration: Merkel’s confidante Kauder puts pressure – and demands “support” for Seehofer